Mistress of Mellyn: Gothic

-Set in 19th century England, Mistress of Mellyn weaves together elements from earlier Gothic novels such as Jane Eyre (1847), The Woman in White (1859), and Rebecca (1938) - a young, impressionable girl meets a mysterious widower in a mansion filled with the memories of his first wife who has suffered a tragic death.
+Set in 19th century England, Mistress of Mellyn weaves together elements from earlier Gothic novels such as Jane Eyre (1847), The Woman in White (1859), and Rebecca (1938).
+The setting of Cornwall is typical of a Gothic novel, as seen in Rebecca.
+The dramatic scenery creates for the perfect backdrop to a novel full of suspense, similar to the Yorkshire Moors in Wuthering Heights (1847).
+The country setting also allows for a secluded and isolated house, typical of the Gothic romance genre.

+As well as the setting, Hibbert's plotline also falls into typical Gothic romance tropes, emboldening her strong ties to the genre.
+A young, impressionable girl meets a mysterious widower in a mansion filled with the memories of his first wife who has suffered a tragic death.
+She then fears for her own life as she unravels secrets of the home and family.

 Romantic suspense

 The romance between the young governess and her handsome employer is hampered by the mystery surrounding the tragic death of his first wife.
 Looking to solve the mystery, the young woman starts poking around the gloomy corners of the spooky mansion set on the wild Cornish cliffs.

+The roles the characters play and the characteristics they possess are also in-keeping with the Gothic romance genre.
+Martha, the heroine, is attractive but doesn't know it, with a dead father and a life in danger.
+She develops feelings for Connan TreMellyn, the Super-Male, who is dark and cruel but turns into someone who is exciting and magnetic.
+There also exists Peter Nansellock, the Shadow-Male, and Linda Treslyn and Alice TreMellyn, the Other Women, generally promiscuous, dead or both, who all pose as threats to the relationship developing between Connan and Martha.

 Publication

 1960 edition

 The novel was published by Doubleday in the United States and Collins in the United Kingdom.

 Later Editions

 The novel was serialized in the Ladies' Home Journal, chosen as a Reader's Digest condensed book and issued in a treasury volume that included other Gothic authors such as Daphne du Maurier, Phyllis A. Whitney, Evelyn Anthony, Madeleine Brent and Jessica Nelson North.

 Several reprints were issued over the years.
 It was issued in ebook format by St. Martin's Griffin, New York in 2009 and St. Martin's Press, New York in 2013.